2channelkrt/CPU-scheduler/README.md

 # Notice

-Currently works only if run in MSVC
+Last time I checked, this runs only if run under Microsoft Visual Studio.
+Probably static library linking problem, but my priority is low for this issue.